 Your Questions

-We want agreements that compensate Amarillo Medical Specialists fairly while being good stewards of your health care dollars.
+However, we were unable to reach agreements on our commercial networks that protect the interests of our members and customers.
 We value our relationship with Amarillo Medical Specialists, but it’s also important that the contracts we agree to are fair for our members and the local businesses we serve.

 Our goal is to keep giving you access to a broad network of providers at fair prices.
 We watch the market closely to make sure we offer competitive rates to providers.
 This helps lower the cost of your premiums.